kevenv/kevenv.github.io/templates/blog/bmp_format.md

 Filling the buffer with pixels (lines 30 to 50) is a bit more involved and deserves more explanations.

-The BMP pixels are stored in the _RGB24_ format but a screen usually expects a _RGB888_ format.
+The BMP pixels are stored in the _RGB24_ format but a screen usually expects a _ABGR8888_ format.
-RGB24 is tightly packed into 3 bytes (B,G,R) while RGB888 is stored as 4 bytes with the last byte being ignored (B,G,R,_).
+RGB24 is tightly packed into 3 bytes (B,G,R) while ABGR8888 is stored as 4 bytes (R,G,B,A).
+The last one is reserved for the _alpha_ channel that can handle transparency but we will not support it in our BMP implementation.

-To convert it we need to allocate a temporary buffer `tmp` to hold the pixels stored bottom to top, convert it to RGB888 and flip the image at the same time in `image->pixels`.
+To convert it we need to allocate a temporary buffer `tmp` to hold the pixels stored bottom to top, convert it to ABGR8888 and flip the image at the same time in `image->pixels`.
 The `image->pixels` array is the final pixels buffer that will be used directly by our image viewer to be displayed on screen.

 ## Image viewer
 Now that we understand the format, we can write a simple image viewer that is able to open BMP images.